XweiQ/XweiQ.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About
 Hi!
 My name is Xiaowei Qian (钱骁威).
-I am a 1st-year PhD student at the City University of Hong Kong, supervised by Prof. [Xiangyu Zhao](https://zhaoxyai.github.io/).
+I am a first-year PhD student at the City University of Hong Kong, supervised by Prof. [Xiangyu Zhao](https://zhaoxyai.github.io/).

 Previously, I received my B.Eng. degree from the University of Electronic Science and Technology of China (UESTC) and was subsequently a visiting student at Westlake University, supervised by Prof. [Tailin Wu](https://tailin.org/).
 Here is my [CV](https://drive.google.com/file/d/1gG-U6Mi4fupyTgav2mgRP0oyNtFH_mkp/view?usp=drive_link).